It's a New Day in Public Health.

 What is Tuberculosis (TB)?

-Tuberculosis (TB) is a disease caused by bacteria called Mycobacterium tuberculosis.
-The bacteria usually attack the lungs.
-But, TB bacteria can attack any part of the body such as the kidney, spine, and brain.
-If not treated properly, TB disease can result in death.
+Tuberculosis (TB) is a disease caused by bacteria called Mycobacterium tuberculosis that usually attacks the lungs.
+However, TB bacteria can attack any part of the body, such as the kidney, spine, and brain.
+If not treated properly, TB can result in death.

 How is it spread?